 If you’re purchasing a second property for £120,000 but it’s actually worth £150,000, the stamp duty charge would be £3,600 (£120,000 x 3%).

 Now, if you were paying stamp duty on the market value of £150,000, your stamp duty charge would be over double at £7,500 (£150,000 x 5%).

 That’s a huge saving of £3,900!
 In addition to the £30,000 discount received off the market price, you’ve got yourself a very good deal indeed.

->

-> Getting the right advice can make or break your mortgage deal.
-Concessionary purchases can be so varied in terms of the seller, the buyer and the discount involved.
-This why trying to find a suitable lender is often difficult.
+Getting the right advice can make or break your mortgage deal.
+A concessionary deal can be so varied in terms of the seller, the buyer and the discount involved.
+This is why trying to find a suitable lender is often difficult.

->

-> Our specialists will speak to every possible lender to find you the best deal.
+Our specialists will speak to every possible lender to find you the best deal.
 We’ll also advise you on how best to structure the transaction.